August 4, 2011 (updated April 1, 2020)

 As an accounting note, any trades done after 4:00p are considered a part of the next days’ business and will show up on your brokerage statement as such.
 This totals 23 hours of trading after you take out the two closed sessions, that you are allowed to “daytrade” with ApexFutures.
 On Sunday the market reopens at 5:00p and will trade until the close of Monday at 4:00p.
 If you remember anything from this lesson it is to make sure you do not have a position going into the 4:00p close if you want to be using daytrade margins for the Emini.

 Lower margins are not the only advantage to daytrading, most people would agree that doing a daytrade has many advantages over doing a position trade.
 The reasons are you may not be exposing yourself to possible violent moves overnight, gap openings and poor fills during less liquid times and will probably sleep better at night knowing that you do not have an open position.
 So, this is another good reason to not take a position “home with you.”

-One warning I need to give you in regards to using lower margins and then trading more contracts is that obviously the more leverage you are using (the more contracts you trade per amount in your account) the wilder the swings in your account balance, this is a good thing when you are trading well, but a very bad thing when your are not.
+One warning I need to give you in regards to using lower margins and then trading more contracts is that obviously the more leverage you are using (the more contracts you trade per amount in your account) the wilder the swings in your account balance, this is a good thing when you are futures trading well, but a very bad thing when your are not.
 So, remember you do not have to trade the maximum allowable contracts that your daytrade margins allow, you should just trade what you are comfortable with and what makes good money management sense.